mvolkmann/blog/src/flutter.md

 and provides buttons for incrementing and decrementing the count.
 The `setState` method defined by the `State` class is similar to the `setState` function in React.
+This is described in more detail later in the "Managing State" section.

 <img alt="Flutter Counter" style="width: 60%"
     src="/blog/assets/Flutter-Counter.png?v={{pkg.version}}"